 Does it feel muggier in your home?
 Do family members experience increased allergy and asthma symptoms?
 With more humidity remaining in your home due to an HVAC water leak, you experience a decrease in the quality of your indoor air.
 This causes discomfort in many ways, from making your body feel too warm to increasing the amount of allergens in your air which causes more frequent symptoms.

 Mold growth is a clear indicator of a moisture problem, which could be the result of an HVAC water leak.
 Mold grows on walls, ceilings, and other structural elements or even items inside the home that come into contact with water.
 Mold grows due to an HVAC water leak in a few ways:

 - By increasing the moisture content of the air, without proper ventilation mold is able to grow anywhere with moisture buildup.

 - Mold may grow around the immediate area affected by an HVAC water leak.

 Three of the main reasons you have problems with your HVAC condensate drain pan:

-- Condensate pan is misaligned: If the condensate pan isn’t perfectly lined up at the right angle, you may experience an HVAC water leak inside your home.
-The pan needs to be aligned to stop the leak before it turns into an even bigger problem.
+If the condensate pan isn’t perfectly lined up at the right angle, you may experience an HVAC water leak inside your home.
+Align the pan to stop the leak before it turns into an even bigger problem.

-- Condensate tray is damaged: If the condensate tray is torn or cracked by wear-and-tear, water can leak out of the pan.
-A damaged condensation tray has to be replaced by a professional to fix the problem completely.
+If the condensate tray is torn or cracked by wear-and-tear, water can leak out of the pan.
+An HVAC contractor must replace a damaged condensation tray to fix the problem completely.

 If you have an HVAC water leak in your home, contact a trusted HVAC company near you for help!
-KS Services provides service, maintenance, and installation of heating and cooling systems in and around the Athens area.
-Contact us today to get the most out of your HVAC system.
+KS Services provides service, maintenance, and installation of heating and cooling systems in and around the Birmingham area.
+Contact us today to get your HVAC system looked at.